LEGO Rock Raiders (Windows)

 ...Well, all the articles here are, in a way.
 But this one moreso, and the article may contain incomplete information and editor's notes.

 LEGO Rock Raiders is a real-time strategy game about a team of space explorers who, being only three days from returning from Earth, got pulled through an asteroid field into a wormhole.
-They found themselves, drained and damaged, orbiting a mysterious planet rich in Energy Crystals (needed to power the LMS Explorer), Ore (needed to repair the LMS Explorer), and strange lifeforms (not wanted at all).
+They found themselves, drained and damaged, orbiting a mysterious planet rich in Energy Crystals (needed to power the LMS Explorer), Ore (needed to repair the LMS Explorer), and strange lifeforms (not needed at all).
 Using oversized drills and powerful equipment, the Rock Raiders exploited this planet for their survival.

 It was also terribly rushed and revised many times, so a good 30 MB of the 80 MB of data for this game is unused.